raydac/japagoge/README.md

 During writing an article for some online resource, I wanted to make small GIF animations and expected to use Peek utility for that.
 I was badly surprised to detect that the utility doesn't work well in multi-monitor environment.
 Googling didn't help me find any simple working analogue, so I decided quickly make some similar application but implemented in Java for cross-platform use.
-By default, it grabs into APNG images (Animation PNG records) abd it allows save TrueColor (in opposite to Gif which supports only 256 colors).
+By default, it grabs into APNG images (Animation PNG records) allow save TrueColor (in opposite to Gif which supports only 256 colors).
 But since 2.0.0 version, conversion into GIF allowed, by default it uses AUTO palette based on image statistics.
 There are some number of predefined palettes which are selectable through preferences.

-## How to use the utility?

-You can download its distributive for your OS from [the releases page](https://github.com/raydac/japagoge/releases).
-It requires Java 11+ for work but some archives provide bundled JRE.
-Keep in mind that it is very tricky to grab mouse pointer appearance under Java so grabbed pointer look may differ from your system one.

-# Pre-built components
+## Pre-built

 | OS                                           |  Download link                                                                                                                                                                                |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |